-- They control insects and predators with natural methods instead of planting genetically-modified crops or using pesticides that could contaminate the coffee beans or harm the environment.
+- Organic farmers control insects and predators with natural methods, instead of planting genetically-modified crops or using pesticides that could contaminate the coffee beans or harm the environment.

-- They rotate crops and use manual techniques for weed control and plant protection, instead of relying on chemicals or GMOs.
+- Organic farmers rotate crops and use manual techniques for weed control and plant protection, instead of relying on chemicals or GMOs.

 That sounds great: no chemicals, synthetic fertilizers, herbicides, pesticides, insecticides, fungicides, or GMOs.
 But is it worth paying an extra 10-15% for coffee grown that way?